Law & Health Care Program

 - Employee Benefits Seminar (ERISA) (1 credit of this 3 credit course can be applied to the Certificate)

-- Constitutional Limitations with Professor Power (1 credit of this 3 credit course can be applied to the Certificate)
+- Families With Special Needs Children Seminar (1 credit of this 3 credit seminar can be applied to the Certificate)

 - Journal of Health Care Law & Policy (maximum of 6 credits)